Rubber-Duck-999/HouseGuard-EnvironmentManager/README.md

 # HouseGuard-EnvironmentManager

 HouseGuard-EnvironmentManager is the golang component that is part of the HouseGuard solution.
-Its main role is to monitor the sensors in the property and report if it can detect motion as well as monitoring weather requests.
+Its main role is to communicate with the google drive api and upload motion images created by CM whilst moitoring for human sound on the audio sensor.
+This component is relied upon to establish outside network communication.

 ## Installation